Battle of Damghan (1729): Background

-Ashraf having come to power in the aftermath of a coup against his predecessor, Mahmud Hotaki, had achieved great success in the war with the Ottomans where with a much inferior force he overcame a superior Turkish army and agreed to a settlement which divided the west of the former Safavid Empire of Iran with his Ottoman adversary in the aftermath of which he secured Turkish support and acceptance as the legitimate ruler of Iran.
+Ashraf having come to power in the aftermath of a coup against his predecessor, Mahmud Hotak, had achieved great success in the war with the Ottomans where with a much inferior force he overcame a superior Turkish army and agreed to a settlement which divided the west of the former Safavid Empire of Iran with his Ottoman adversary in the aftermath of which he secured Turkish support and acceptance as the legitimate ruler of Iran.

 Meanwhile, Nader and Tahmasp had been campaigning in the north-east, building up a base from which to challenge Ashraf's claim on his newly acquired dominion.
 Hearing of Nader's march on Herat, Ashraf set out from Isfahan in August 1729 with a host of 30,000 strong, in the hope of conquering Khorasan while Nader was waging war on the Abdali Afghans further to the east.
 Unfortunately for Ashraf, Nader subjugated Herat and returned to Mashad before Ashraf could invade Khorasan.
-Upon hearing of Ashraf's approach, Nader gathered his fighting men to set out via Sabzevar on September 12, 1729.
+Upon hearing of Ashraf's approach, Nader gathered his fighting men to set out via Sabzevar on 12 September 1729.

 By the time Ashraf reached and besieged Semnan his force had grown to 40,000 compared to Nader's estimated strength of 25,000.
 Leaving a token force behind to resume the siege of Semnan Ashraf marched east towards Shahroud sending a fraction of his command ahead to seek out and destroy Nader's artillery.
 The first clash of arms between the two side occurred in a small but savagely fought skirmish south-east of Shahroud in which 14 Afghans were made prisoners whom were taken to Nader for interrogation.
-Nader continued to press forward until dusk, whence he began to make camp east of an obscure village by the name of Mihmandoost.
+Nader continued to press forward until dusk, whence he began to make camp east of an obscure village by the name of Mehmandust.
 That night Tahmasp promised him his sister's hand in marriage if Nader gained victory in battle on the following day.